 As the world becomes more connected and the amount of information increases, how do we learn about the existing body of knowledge, and simultaneously updating with the new incoming information?
 How diverse is knowledge acquired through social interactions?
 Are people becoming more specialized or generalized as a result, and also due to limited cognitive capacity, especially since specialization has interesting implications in creativity and research productivity [1]?

 Answering these questions might be difficult at this point without assessing simple cases of learning within static networks.
 Previous works either include only topic diversity analysis at the population level without considering the evolution of new topic acquisition [2] or dynamic processes and analyses within only the intralayer networks [3].
 A recent work [4] does address the involvement of social interaction in innovation dynamics but does not directly address the level of social influence nor analyze resulting knowledge diversity in details.
-Hence I want to examine how different knowledge acquisition strategies could affect one’s knowledge set, as well as the diversity of knowledge for the whole population.
+Hence, I want to examine how different knowledge acquisition strategies could affect one’s knowledge set, as well as the diversity of knowledge for the whole population.

-There could be multiple ways a person could learn something new.
-Here I want to focus on only two ways: (1) active self-learning by acquiring new knowledge through related topics (Fig. 1b); and (2) through social influence as suggested by one’s own social circle (Fig. 1c).
+There are multiple ways a person could learn something new.
+Here I want to focus on only two ways: (1) active self-learning by acquiring new knowledge through related topics (Fig. 1b); and (2) through social influence as suggested by one’s social circle (Fig. 1c).
 An example of the former is how one easily “falls down a rabbit hole” started from an already-known topic on Wikipedia or a reference in a journal article’s bibliography section.
 On the other hand, an example of the second scenario is movie recommendations from friends or new research papers shared via social media.
-As everyone tends to have certain capacity of learning, how would these two scenarios affect the diversity of knowledge of different individuals on average (specialists versus generalists), and of the entire social network population as a whole (can all topics be learnt)?
+As everyone tends to have a certain capacity for learning, how would these two scenarios affect the diversity of knowledge of different individuals on average (specialists versus generalists), and of the entire social network population as a whole (can all topics be learnt)?

 Considering only these two different ways of acquiring new topics in a probabilistic manner, I examine the diversity of knowledge, represented as different metrics based on the distribution of topics, as well as graph metrics.
 These are examined in simulations of randomly generated networks, with and without consideration of modularity within such networks.
-The results show that the self-learning process tends to improve diversity in the population manner, but recommendations through social influence would generally benefit individual diversity.
+The results show that the self-learning process tends to improve diversity of topics? in the population, while recommendations through social influence generally benefit individual diversity.
 Consideration of groups within the models have mixed effects at the individual level more so than the population level.

 2. Methods